-This is the ultimate easy Keto Peanut Butter Fudge recipe!
+This is the ultimate easy Keto Peanut Butter Fudge recipe with only 2 net carbs per serving!
 It’s so creamy, delicious, and only requires 2 ingredients!
 Every bite of this fudge melts in your mouth, and it’s hard to believe it’s low-carb, keto, gluten-free, and grain-free.

 Fudge has always been an indulgence that I crave.
 When you take that first bite of creamy low carb fudge, it’s pure heaven.
 It’s always a hit during the holidays, but this recipe is so easy you can eat it year-round.
 Two-ingredient fudge is one of my favorite easy keto recipes.
-So much so that I have a similar recipe for keto chocolate fudge coming next week!
+So much so that I have a similar recipe for keto chocolate fudge!

-If you are heading out to a potluck or dinner party, take a batch of this creamy sugar free fudge.
+If you love peanut butter and are heading out to a potluck or dinner party, take a batch of this creamy sugar free fudge.
 Everyone will happily munch away on it until it disappears, and they won’t even realize that it's a low carb diet recipe.
 The creamy texture of gluten free keto fudge leaves a lasting impression on anyone who tries it.

 I wasn’t kidding when I said you only need 2 ingredients.
 Not only does it taste incredible, but it’s also not going to cost you a lot to make it either.

-- Natural Peanut Butter - make sure to choose one without added sugar.
+Natural Peanut Butter - Make sure to choose one without added sugar.
+I use creamy peanut butter.
 If you want a little more texture in your fudge go ahead and use crunchy peanut butter!

 How Do I Make Keto Peanut Butter Fudge